excelsky/msan622/homework4/README.md

 "far"          "fit"          "fought"       "gave"         "god"
 "live"         "nobli"        "proper"       "rather"       "thu"
 "unfinish"     "work"
 Also it is easy to see that the following words appear more often in *Nicolay Copy*:
 "battl"     "hallow"    "mai"       "proprieti" "upon"

-My lie factor, data-ink ratio, and data density are blah blah.
+It is not easy to say a lie factor in a frequency plot, because there is no geometric figure.
+I think it is only important to read poins from both axes, but no comparison based on sizes.
+Therefore, I think it is not very meaningful to determine a lie factor in a frequency plot.

+All the words are unique in a frequency plot.
+So is mine.
+Therefore, I think a data-ink ratio in my frequency plot is high.

+Even though I have much white empty space inside of a plot, I would say a data density in my frequency plot is high.
+It is because that white space is not a waste of space.
 ![IMAGE](freqcomp.jpg)